 If your diet is high in saturated fat or cholesterol (a waxy, fatlike substance) your blood cholesterol increases.
 Overall cholesterol risk is best determined by looking at both LDL (“bad” cholesterol) and HDL (“good” cholesterol).
 Total cholesterol should be less than 200, LDL less than 130 and HDL greater than 45.
-Studies show that a higher percentage of women than men have a total cholesterol greater than 200 beginning at age 50.
+Studies show that a higher percentage of women than men have total cholesterol greater than 200 beginning at age 50.
 A 10 percent decrease in total cholesterol may result in a 30 percent decrease in cardiovascular disease.

 Ways to improve your blood cholesterol and decrease your risk are:

 Numerous studies have shown that cigarette smoking increases the risk of coronary artery disease.
 It robs your heart of oxygen, damages your blood vessels, increases your blood pressure as well as your “bad” cholesterol, and can increase the likelihood of blood clots.
 According to the World Health Organization, one year after quitting, the risk of coronary artery disease decreases by 50 percent.
 Within 15 years, the risk of dying from heart disease is the same as a non-smoker.

 Some helpful hints: Take a smoking cessation class